 - Providing an important and quiet feeding ground for arctic geese and swans als well as breeding ground for the meadow-birds by creating a peninsula within the floodplain, thus making access more difficult and reducing disturbing effects by walkers and their dogs.

 - reduction of the negative impact of predators (natural enemies) on the meadow-bird populations as a positive side effect; the streaming side channel forms a physical barrier for predators.

-The project will run until the end of 2019, main construction work is planned in 2016 - 2018.
-A comprehensive monitoring of flora and fauna will be implemented during the project.
-Apart of LIFE+ the project is funded by the MUNLV (Ministery of environment and agriculture in Nord-rhine Westphalia), the Kurt-Lange-Foundation and the Michael-Otto-Foundation.
+The project ran until the end of 2019, main construction work was conducted in 2016 - 2018.
+A comprehensive monitoring of flora and fauna was implemented during the project.
+A part of LIFE+ the project was funded by the MUNLV (Ministery of environment and agriculture in Nord-rhine Westphalia), the Kurt-Lange-Foundation and the Umweltstiftung Michael Otto.